Soft-CPS-Research-Group/opeva_backend_api_training/README.md

                                | Docker + NFS     |
                                +-------------------+
 ```
-- Jobs submitted to `/run-simulation` are either run locally (server Docker) or enqueued for a worker.
+- Jobs submitted to `/run-simulation` are written to a global queue; each payload may specify a preferred host or allow any agent to execute it.
-- Worker agents poll `/api/agent/next-job`, execute Docker containers with the shared volume mounted as `/data`, stream logs to the shared directory, and report status updates.
+- Worker agents poll `/api/agent/next-job`, execute Docker containers with the shared volume mounted as `/data`, stream logs to the shared directory, and post status/heartbeat updates.
-- The API serves artefacts directly from shared storage, so both local and remote runs follow the same layout.
+- The API serves artefacts directly from shared storage, so both local and remote runs follow the same layout and queue state.

+## Domain Model
+- **Job** — Core unit of work representing a simulation.
+Metadata lives in memory, `job_track.json`, and the per-job folder (`status.json`, `job_info.json`, logs, progress, results) while status transitions follow the `JobStatus` state machine.
+Jobs are always queued with an optional host preference; agents decide when to pick them up and may impose their own concurrency policies.
+- **Worker Agent** — Remote process that polls the global queue, decides locally when to start work, runs Docker workloads with the shared volume mounted at `/data`, streams logs, reports status transitions (`running`, `finished`, `failed`), and periodically sends heartbeats so the API can track availability.
+- See `docs/worker_agent.md` for the detailed contract expected from worker implementations.
+- **Config** — Experiment definitions stored under `configs/`.
+Jobs may reference an existing file or an inline payload that is persisted before launch, ensuring reproducibility.
+- **Dataset** — Aggregated CSV outputs stored beneath `datasets/` alongside a `schema.json`.
+Creation pulls from Mongo collections, list/delete/download endpoints expose the artefacts.
+- **Mongo Schema** — Canonical `schema` document per site database that describes available installations.
+CRUD endpoints allow seeding and updates before dataset generation.
+- **Shared Storage** — The mounted NFS root (`/opt/opeva_shared_data` by default) that contains configs, datasets, job artefacts, queues, and the job registry, acting as the coordination layer between API node and worker agents.

 ---